As of May 2018

 The City owns about 140 miles of stormwater pipe.
 Most of these pipes are over 50 years old and have exceeded their expected lifespan.
 Older pipes can become damaged over time.
 Damaged pipes can cause serious problems such as flooding or sinkholes.
 In 2011 we started a program to inspect all pipes by video camera to identify damage.

 The Stormwater Pipe Repair and Replacement Program (SWPRRP) fixes damaged pipes.
-We prioritize repairs based on the severity of damage and importance of pipe.
+We prioritize repairs based on the severity of damage and importance of the pipe.
 Our preferred repair method is to install a durable liner inside the existing pipe.
 Pipes too badly damaged to repair by lining are dug up and replaced.
 We seek to maximize the number of repairs we can do by choosing the lowest-cost reliable methods.

 In 2014 and 2016 we installed a pipe liner type known as Cured-In-Place Pipe (CIPP).
 A CIPP flexible liner is inserted through existing pipe ends without any digging.
-The inflated material is then quickly cured into a hard, durable liner.
+The material is then inflated and quickly cured into a hard, durable liner.
 CIPP crews can work without lengthy impacts to neighbors.
 Traffic revisions may last one or two days.
 The steam curing process creates minor noise and odor which lasts only a few hours.
 Potential water contaminants from installation and curing are strictly controlled.
 Overall, CIPP liner pipe repair is cost effective with minimal disturbance.